 Amazing experience, hard going sometimes but was always worth it.
 Stunning views, friendly people and unlike other tours we had hot showers.

-I had an amazing experience on this trip.
+I had an amazing experience on Out Adventures gay Nepal tour.
 I’m normally a “5-Star” vacation guy and this trip has shown me the error of my ways.
 The tours of the Kathmandu Valley were excellent and the trek was utterly incredible; being surrounded by such incredible natural beauty with a great group of travelers, being led by friendly and knowledgeable guides and having a superb tour leader made this easily the most memorable, positive, and self-affirming vacations I’ve ever embarked upon.

 I cannot formulate enough words to describe how wonderful this experience was.
 Our guide and assistant guides were amazing.
 Everyone was helpful and supportive.
 They made you walk when you needed to, and made you rest as much as you needed.
 Our tours of Kathmandu and Bhaktapur were equally as good.
 The guides were very informative and very forthcoming with there experiences.